Solace Health Group Clinical Ethics Policy

 Informed consent for all services

-Confidentiality protections in accordance with HIPAA
+Strict confidentiality protections in line with HIPAA

 2. Nonjudgmental, Inclusive Care